-Why should you apply for Certified Director?
+Why should you apply for Certified Director®?

 - Fast track your career as a professional director

-- Demonstrate mastery of knowledge and skills
+- Demonstrate proficiency of governance knowledge

 - Show your commitment to on-going professional development